Castile and León: Tourism

 Segovia is one of the main receptors of tourism in the region, world heritage city as well as Salamanca and Ávila.

 Some of its tourism highlights include the walls of Ávila, and the cathedrals of Burgos and Leon.

-Las Médulas.
-A world heritage site, the landscape is the result of Roman mining techniques in what it was a gold-rich area in Antiquity.
+Las Médulas is a world heritage site and the landscape is the result of Roman mining techniques in what it was a gold-rich area in Antiquity.

 Castile and León has several cities whose Holy Week is considered to be of International Tourist Interest.
 Examples are Holy Week in León, Holy Week in Salamanca, Holy Week in Valladolid or Holy Week in Zamora.

 The region also has a wide network of Paradores, hotels of great quality that usually accommodate buildings of great historical value in privileged places to stimulate tourism in the area.

 The city of Ávila is one of the places in Castile and León declared a World Heritage Site by UNESCO.

 Since 1988, the foundation Las Edades del Hombre has been organizing various exhibitions of religious art in various parts of the national and international geography, highlighting for its interest the exhibitions held in Castile and León.
 The idea of carrying out these exhibitions was conceived in a chimney of Alcazarén with the writer José Jiménez Lozano and the priest of Valladolid José Velicia.
 The first "Las Edades del Hombre" were held in the Church of Santiago Apóstol of Alcazarén, with a small exhibition of sacred paintings.
 Later, and with the support of important personalities, the first known exhibition was held among the public, which was that of Valladolid.
 In 2012 the initiative was developed under the name of Monacatus in the town of Oña, being one of the most multitudinous editions with about 200 000 visitors.
 The last sample so far has taken place in the municipality of Arévalo, in 2013.
 With the title of Credo, the exhibition has revolved around the faith and has received more than 226 000 visitors.

 Domestic trade and exports abroad

 The internal trade of Castile and León is concentrated in the sector of food, automotive, fabric and footwear.
 For foreign trade, according to the region, vehicles and car chassis are mainly exported in Province of Ávila, Province of Palencia and Province of Valladolid, tires in Province of Burgos and Province of Valladolid, steel bars and slate manufactures in León, beef in Province of Salamanca, pigs in Province of Segovia, rubber manufactures in Province of Soria and goat and sheep meat, together with wine, in Province of Zamora.

 Castile and León also exports a lot of wine, being Province of Valladolid the one that more bottles sells abroad.
 As regards imports, vehicles and their accessories, such as engines or tires, are in the lead.
-The Region also imports mainly products from France, Italy, United Kingdom, [Germany, [Portugal and the United States and exports mostly to the countries of the European Union and to Turkey, Israel and United States.
+The region also imports mainly products from France, Italy, United Kingdom, Germany, Portugal and the United States and exports mostly to the countries of the European Union and to Turkey, Israel and the United States.